 Reaching an engaged, niche audience through podcast interview marketing and a virtual book tour can lead to great connections, higher conversions (sales!) and a successful book launch.
-For many authors, that beats traveling for a year trying to get in front of audiences in person or though local media.
+For many authors, that beats traveling for a year trying to get in front of audiences in person or through local media.

 What about social media?

 Social media like Facebook, Twitter and Instagram is great for connecting with an audience.
 It’s even helpful for finding a new audience through ads.
 However, simply posting a photo or tweeting your book most likely won’t work.
-Telling your story to an interested hist and their audience is a deeper connection to an audience than 140 characters.
+Telling your story to an interested h0st and their audience is a deeper connection to an audience than 140 characters.

-Sharing your interview on social media is definitely paramount to the success of the launch; social media is one tool in your virtual book tour tool box.
+Sharing your interview on social media is definitely paramount to the success of the launch; social media is one tool in your virtual book tour toolbox.

 How do I start my virtual book tour?

 Actually getting started on your virtual book tour is the key.
 As with any endeavor, planning is typically the beginning.
 Without a plan, it’s just a dream.
 Plan your time, your budget if you have any and your networking.
 From there, it’s time to choose your medium (or more than one) like podcasting and social media.
 Finding the right podcasts for the audience you want to reach is important.
 Where will your potential readers be?
 Is the show you need about business or sales?
-Or are you looking for single parents looking for biblical-based child rearing advice?
+Or are you looking for single parents looking for biblical-based child-rearing advice?